fusionfabric/open-api-standard/Security.md

 These flows are detailed in [RFC 6749](https://datatracker.ietf.org/doc/html/rfc6749), section 4 .

-> Finastra Open APIs MUST secure endpoints with oAuth2
+> Finastra Open APIs **MUST** secure endpoints with oAuth2

 ## API Channel Types

-This secion provides extra details on Finastra channel types:
+This section provides extra details on Finastra channel types:

 - **B2B** - Business-to-Business
-  - A B2B API is used to build apps whose target is another business
+  - B2B APIs are used to build apps whose target is another business system
-  - This channel supports server-to-server data interchange with good security level (token rotation)
+  - B2B APIs support server-to-server data interchange using tokens and associated token refresh policies
+  - B2B APIs support the OAuth2 Client Credentials authentication flow
-  - Authentication is geared toward a technical account; user level authentication is not available
+  - With B2B APIs, authentication is targeted at a technical account; user level authentication is not available

-  - Support the Client Credentials OAuth2 authentication flow
+- **SERVICE**
+  - SERVICE APIs identify APIs that are implemented by Finastra rather than a financial institution e.g. IBAN validation
+  - SERVICE APIs have the same attributes as B2B APIs

-- **DIGITAL** - Business-to-Customer
+- **B2C** - Business-to-Customer
-  - The Business-to-Customer channel (B2C) groups APIs that are used to build apps targeting customers of a financial institution
+  - B2C APIs are used to build apps targeting customers of a Financial Institution
-  - The APIs on this channel support mobile banking applications on browsers, smartphones and tablets
+  - B2C APIs support mobile banking applications on browsers, smartphones and tablets
-  - Support the Authorization Code grant flow
+  - B2C APIs support the OAuth2 Authorization Code grant flow
-  - Authentication is geared toward the institution's customers Identity provider
+  - With B2C APIs, authentication is targeted at a customer held in a financial institution's identity provider

 - **B2E** - Business-to-Employee
-  - A B2E API is used to build apps whose target is the employee of a Financial Institution
+  - B2E APIs ares used to build apps whose target is the employee of a financial institution
-  - Authentication is geared toward the institution's employees

-- **SERVICE**
-  - The APIs available for the Service channel are useful to consume  financial services offered by Finastra or third-parties
-  - They support authenticated server-to-server data interchange
-  - Support the Client Credentials OAuth2 authentication flow
+  - B2E APIs support the OAuth2 Authorization Code grant flow
-  - Work with Finastra maintained tenants - finastra-dev, finastra-uat, and finastra-prod, corresponding to the promotion stage of your application
+  - With B2E APIs, authentication is targeted at an employee held in a financial institution's identity provide

 > APIs **MUST** specify the channel use define in the OAS  `info` section `x-finastra-channel-type` with the various channel defined